netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 ![single-tier](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/docs/media/singletopology.png)

-## Get a Citrix ADC VPX instance from Azure Marketplace
+## Get a Netscaler VPX instance from Azure Marketplace

-You can create Citrix ADC VPX from the Azure Marketplace.
+You can create Netscaler VPX from the Azure Marketplace.
-For more information on how to create a Citrix ADC VPX instance from Azure Marketplace, see [Get Citrix ADC VPX from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-vpx.md).
+For more information on how to create a Netscaler VPX instance from Azure Marketplace, see [Get Netscaler VPX from Azure Marketplace](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/deploy/azure-vpx.md).

 ## Get the Citrix ingress controller from Azure Marketplace